Skip to Content

 Once that bit has been decided, you are almost done with this.
 The hardest part for me about baking is always deciding what it is that I want to bake!
 I spend more time paging through Pinterest and my favorite food blogs than I do actually shopping AND baking the stuff.

-I know its full-on-fall right now, but I’m not quite ready to let go of those spring and summer flavors yet.
+I know it’s full-on-fall, but I’m not ready to let go of those spring and summer flavors yet.
 We’re still getting some pretty fantastic strawberries out here in the Pacific Northwest, so I’m taking advantage of that for as long as I possibly can.
-Even though the weather isn’t really cooperating with my summery reminiscing today, I’m sticking with it.
+Even though the weather isn’t cooperating with my summery reminiscing today, I’m sticking with it.

-Don’t get me wrong though.
-Fall cooking is my favorite kind of cooking.
-Minus the pumpkin.
-I might be the only person on the planet that isn’t into pumping everything – but apples?
+Don’t get me wrong, though.
+Fall cooking is my favorite kind of cooking, minus the pumpkin.
+I might be the only person on the planet who isn’t into pumping everything – but apples?
 I’m game.

 Apple pie, apple crisp, apple cider, apple cake, all of it.